 A professional corporate services firm will be able to assist you in preparing all of the abovementioned documentation in relation to the AGM and will also be able to advise you on any restrictions within the company’s M&AA that may affect the timeline of the entire process.

 In the event that your company is unable to meet the deadline to hold its AGM, it is possible to apply for an extension of time with ACRA.
 Do note that there are two separate extensions to apply for, under Section 175 and Section 201 of the Companies’ Act, respectively.
 Depending on the circumstances, your company may only need to make an application under one Section.

-With effect from 3 March 2014, ACRA has mandated that private limited companies and public companies limited by shares should prepare and submit their financial statements in full XBRL (eXtensible business reporting language) format when they submit their Annual Returns.
-Small or dormant EPCs are allowed to submit their financial statements in partial XBRL format.
+With effect from 1 May 2021, ACRA has mandated that all companies incorporated in Singapore, except for sole proprietorships, partnerships, and solvent EPCs, should prepare and submit their financial statements in full XBRL (eXtensible business reporting language) format when they submit their Annual Returns.
+Smaller and non-publicly accountable companies are allowed to submit their financial statements in Simplified XBRL format.

 For those unfamiliar with accounts and the XBRL software, preparation of financial statements in full or even partial XBRL format will pose a huge challenge.
 Hence, it is advisable to seek the professional services of an accounting firm to assist you in doing so.

 Given that the Annual Returns are required to be submitted to ACRA within one month from the date of AGM, companies can anticipate when their financial statements in full or partial XBRL format should be ready.